-- Determine Attack Dice: Each attack lists a number of Attack dice it rolls, which is in turn based on the remaining ranks in the attacker's unit. - Roll Attack Dice: Each roll equaling or exceeding the attack's To Hit Value is a Hit.
+- Determine Attack Dice: Each attack lists a number of dice it rolls, which is in turn based on the unit's remaining ranks. - Roll Attack Dice: Each roll equaling or exceeding the attack's To Hit Value is a Hit.
 Each roll failing to meet this value is a Miss.
-Additionally, each die that rolls a 1 is always a Miss, and each die that rolls a 6 is always a Hit, regardless of modifiers. - Defender Rolls Defense Dice: For each Hit, the defender will then roll 1 die.
+Additionally, each die that rolls a 1 is always a Miss, and each die that rolls a 6 is always a Hit, regardless of modifiers. - Apply Attack Die Re-rolls: If either player has effects that would cause Attack Dice to be re-rolled, they are applied now.
+Once the final results have been generated, any effects that trigger "After Attack Dice are rolled" may be used. - Defender Rolls Defense Dice: For each Hit, the defender will then roll 1 die.
 Each roll equaling or exceeding their Defense Stat is a success and blocks 1 of the attacker's Hits.
 Additionally, each die that rolls a 6 is an automatic success and always blocks a Hit, regardless of modifiers.
-A roll of 1 is always a failure, regardless of modifiers. - Defender Suffers Wounds: For each unblocked Hit, the defender suffers 1 Wound.
-Unless otherwise noted by the unit, each Wound removes 1 model from the defender's unit.
-Remember that models are always removed from the last remaining rank in the unit, are removed from right to left, and that Attachments are always the last models removed from a unit. - Defender Makes Panic Test: Once Wounds have been dealt, the defender then makes a Panic Test (see Panic Tests, pg.
-20).
+A roll of 1 is always a failure, regardless of modifiers. - Apply Defense Die Re-rolls: If either player has effects that would cause Defense Dice to be re-rolled, they are applied now.
+Once the final results have been generated, any effects that trigger "After Defense Dice are rolled" may be used. - Defender Suffers Wounds: For each unblocked Hit, the defender suffers 1 Wound.
+Unless otherwise noted by the unit, each Wound removes 1 model from the unit. - Defender Makes Panic Test: Once Wounds have been dealt, the defender then makes a Panic Test (see Panic Tests, pg.
+18).
 If the defender did not suffer any Wounds from the attack (by either blocking all incoming Hits, or if the attacker simply missed with all their dice), they do not need to roll.
 They automatically pass this Panic Test.
-(It is important to note, however, that they still count as having taken the test, even if they automatically pass, as various Abilities or effects might trigger off of this!)
+(It is important to note, however, that they still count as having taken the test, even if they automatically pass, as various Abilities or effects might trigger off of this!) - Attack Completed: Once all these steps have been performed, the attack will be completed.
+At this point any Abilities/effects that trigger "After a unit is attacked" can be played.
+Once this is done, in the case of a Melee Attack, the attacker may also be able to Surge Forth (see below).